-Workplan – This chapter is to be written based upon my personal collection of Nolan-related history notes collected over many years (.txt files and paper notes)and currently being submitted, as time permits, as History Notes into the “NOLAN ANECDOTES” section of this Knowledge Base, the information contained in the Millenium year Nolan book (O Nolan – the History of a People), past Nolan Clan newsletters (1997-2018) and other historical anecdotes from available sources e.g. the collection of 1916 Easter Rebellion Anecdotes collected by the Nolan Clan.
+Workplan – This chapter is to be written based upon my personal collection of Nolan-related history notes collected over many years (.txt files and paper notes), the information contained in the Millenium year Nolan book (O Nolan – the History of a People), past Nolan Clan newsletters (1997-2018) and research notes (e.g. the collection of 1916 Easter Rebellion Anecdotes ) contained in the website’s so-named knowledge base.

 Arrival of the Normans